-We are no longer accepting applications for the PhD program for the 2017-2018 academic year.
-Please check back in mid-August 2017 to apply for the 2018-2019 academic year.
+We are now accepting applications for the PhD program for the 2018-2019 academic year.

 To submit an application, click here to go to Laney Graduate School's admissions site.

 If you would like to receive more information about earning a PhD in Economics from Emory University, please click this link and complete the Inquiry Form.

 Do you find it easy to immerse yourself in dispassionate and impartial analyses of economic issues?
 Do you see yourself teaching the difficult and subtle interrelationships of economic incentives, opportunities, and outcomes?
 Do you hope to work in a field in which analytical economic expertise is productive?
 If you answer yes to one or more of these questions, then study toward the PhD at Emory may be the right choice for you.

 If you are primarily interested in applying economic concepts to business strategy questions involving marketing, production, and efficient organization, then a Master of Business Administration (MBA) program is probably your best choice.
 If you are primarily interested in policy analysis and issues related to government administration, then a degree from a public policy school may be appropriate, although a PhD in economics can also lead to this kind of career.
 If you are interested in a research degree but prefer finance, marketing, management, or operations research, then a doctorate degree in business administration (DBA) is the right choice for you.
 Although the PhD in economics and business are similar, research undertaken by economics graduate students is usually more motivated by policy issues rather than industry questions.